saezlab/corneto/CONTRIBUTING.md

 Follow these steps to set up pre-commit on your local development environment using Poetry:

 1. **Install the Git Hook Scripts**:
     Run the following command in your repository to install the pre-commit hooks via Poetry:
     ```bash
     poetry run pre-commit install
     ```

-2. **Run Pre-commit**:
+2. **Update Pre-commit Hooks**:
-    After setup, pre-commit will run automatically on git commit.
-However, you can manually run it on all files in the project to see if there are any issues:
+    To keep your pre-commit hooks up to date, you can use:
     ```bash
-    poetry run pre-commit run --all-files
+    poetry run pre-commit autoupdate
     ```

 ### How It Works

 When you commit changes, the pre-commit hook triggers ruff to check the staged files for style errors or other issues based on the defined rules.
 If ruff finds errors that it cannot automatically fix, the commit will be blocked until these errors are resolved.
 This helps maintain code quality and consistency across contributions.

 By incorporating ruff with pre-commit into our workflow, we streamline code reviews and maintain a high standard for code quality.
 Please ensure you have this setup in your local development environment to aid in smooth contributions to the project.

 ## Code Documentation Standards